hi1237-sui/Incognito/README.md

 ## CLI

 - Incognito has a built in CLI for starting and running
 - Currently, there are only 4 flags.
+And 1 extra command

 - `--help` - This triggers the help prompt even when other flags are passed.
 - `--server [full|standalone]` - Choose between the full or standalone server.
 This option is ***required*** otherwise, it will just show the help prompt.